hamidgholami/README.md/README.md

 </p>

-I am also an open-source and cloud enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source and cloud enthusiast and maintainer.<br> I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.